gbradburd/conStruct/README.md

 ```

 Note that Windows users may have to download Rtools as a
-standalone executable before trying to install the conStruct R package.
+standalone executable before trying to install the **conStruct** R package.

-Upon installation, the conStruct models will be compiled, which may
-spit lots of text, and possibly some warnings, to your screen.
-This is
-totally normal, and you should only be concerned if you get errors
-and the installation fails.

 ## Getting Started